scaleoutsean/solidfire-windows/README.md

 ## Application Notes

-NetApp has published several TR's (Technical Reports) for Windows-based workloads.
-If you google it you may find more or less recent TR's that may help you.
+- NetApp has published several TR's (Technical Reports) for Windows-based workloads.
+If you google it you may find more or less recent TR's that may help you
+- There are various best practices for SQL Server, but that is a topic in itself.
+You may split such workloads across disks with different properties
+- High Availability: consider storing VM OS disks on CSVs but store data on directly accessed SolidFire iSCSI volumes (which requires slightly more account management on SolidFire as you'd have one account or one Volume Access Group per such HA application, so you may put "light" HA apps on CSVs and rely on VM failover, to find a good balance between manageability, availability and performance)

 ## Generic workflow for Hyper-V Clusters with NetApp SolidFire